almostengr/robinsonservices/mainwebsite/docs/faq.md

 ## What are your working hours?

-Services are primarily performed on weekday evenings and on Saturdays.
+Services are primarily performed on weekday evenings and on weekends.

 ## What areas do you serve?